 Additionally, the house may be out of date and need a lot of repairs.
 If you leave things as-is, the home can be on the market for a long time.

 The second option, if your home is not market ready, is to sell your house as-is for cash.
 You’ve probably seen the signs “buy homes in cash.”
 Many of these investors can be ruthless and won’t get you the best deal, while they make a profit.

 If neither of these options sound great there’s another option in town.
 Sundae.
 We started our company to help homeowners who want to sell their house as-is and don’t want to feel scammed or robbed out of a profit.
-We will offer you the highest price, guaranteed.
-We also offer $10,000 in cash advances to help facilitate the process.
+Sundae is the only marketplace that connects homeowners looking to sell their house as-is to the largest network of investors to ensure you get the highest possible offer for your home.
+We also offer eligible sellers up to $10,000 in cash advances to help facilitate the process.
 We’re here to help you through the process so you can make the best decision for you.

 Have any questions?
 Get in touch!

 Sundae’s co-founder and CEO, Josh has a history leading companies that operate at the intersection of real estate and technology.
 Prior to Sundae, Josh was Founding Partner and SVP of Sales at LendingHome, and before that, he was Co-Founder and CFO of Purpose Built Investments.
 Josh graduated with honors from Stanford with a BA in Economics, BA in Spanish, and an MA in Latin American Studies with a focus in Economic Policy.